-Most remote control actions aren't tied to specific songs, but you can map MIDI messages to specific songs.
+Most app control actions aren't tied to specific songs, but you can map MIDI messages to specific songs.
 Then if you have a MIDI device that makes it easy to send arbitrary messages, you can use these messages to navigate directly to the desired songs.

 - Find out whether your MIDI device can send Song Select messages or Program Change messages.
 Song Select messages were designed for exactly this purpose, but are limited to 128 songs, and are less commonly used.